How many times or how frequently do you feel to tip Uber drivers?

 The study examined the association of driver gender and age with the likelihood of receiving a tip.
 Before looking at the difference, it is important to establish that Uber has a higher number of male drivers than female drivers.
 It was seen that female drivers at Uber receive tips 10% more often than men.
 Their tip amount is also 12% higher than those of men.
 The study supports this disparity by citing older literature that testifies to women receiving more generous tips than men.

 Another factor considered was the driver rating.
+It plays an important role in people’s decisions to tip Uber drivers or not.
 A positive correlation between driver rating and tips was found.
 Drivers with higher ratings were tipped more often and more generously.
-Drivers with a 5.0 star rating received tips 50% more often than drivers with a rating of 4.75.
-At the same time, the tips were 14% were higher.
+Uber Drivers with a 5.0 star rating received tips 50% more often than those with a rating of 4.75.
+It also has a direct impact on the amount of tip as well, which is, generally, 14% were higher.

 No significant information could be gathered about the association between a driver’s experience with the service and the tips they received.
 The number of trips a driver completed and the percentage of trips that landed them a tip were negatively correlated.

-Overall, the study concludes that only 1% of riders tip each and every ride they take with Uber.
+Overall, the study concludes that only 1% of riders tip Uber drivers each and every time they opt for the service.
 The rest tip only 25% of their total rides.
-A sweeping 60% of customers don’t tip any of their rides at all.
+A sweeping 60% of customers don’t tip Uber drivers for any of their rides at all.